The 2020 annual scientific meeting will take place on Friday 13 March in Sheffield, and focus on sensory impairment.

-(Please note that this is a revised venue, as the original hotel has ceased trading.
-If you have booked accommodation at the Hilton via the Sheffield convention bureau you should have received an email re your booking).
+(Please note that this is a revised venue, as the original hotel has ceased trading).

 Directions BACD asks delegates to consider using public transport where possible.
 Sheffield train station is a 10-15 minute walk (0.8 mile) and has good rail links across the UK.